-Conveying the Brand Story in a Marketing Campaign
+Conveying the Wine Brand Story: Marketing

 Look at offering free trips to the winery to influencers who will contract to produce Instagram stories in an “organic” way.
-It will be helpful if at least some of the resulting posts can avoid the “paid post” tag but this should be possible since the actual experience can be documented by the influencer and not every aspect of it will in fact have been paid for.
+It will be helpful if at least some of the resulting posts can avoid the “paid post” tag.
+This should be possible since the actual experience can be documented by the influencer.
+Not every aspect of it will in fact have been paid for.

 Consider chartering private jet for super-influencers.
 This will be extraordinarily expensive.
 It will though result in literally millions of page views and will be widely shared by the right influencer.
 Product placement in the jet is an appealing option.
 This also adds interest to the region in general and since Musar has a good cellar door operation already.
 This can benefit from increased high-involvement customer traffic.
 Again, current circumstances make this operation sadly impossible at present.
 In addition, there is a risk that the wine brand story starts to look inaccessible to the ordinary customer.